ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ### Gather required information

 * `bucketName` and `newBucketName` are [unique and DNS-safe](docs/services/cloud-object-storage/api-reference/api-reference-buckets.html#compatibility-api-new-bucket) strings.
-Because bucket names are unique, these values will need to be changed if this example is run multiple times.
+Because bucket names are unique across the entire system, these values will need to be changed if this example is run multiple times.
 Note that names are reserved for 10-15 minutes after deletion.
 * `api_key` is the value found in the [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html) as `apikey`.
 * `service_instance_id` is the value found in the [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html) as `resource_instance_id`.
 * `endpoint_url` is a service endpoint URL, inclusive of the `https://` protocol.
 This is **not** the `endpoints` value found in the [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html).